httk/rsttools/docs/rstslide/appendix.rst

 :dedication: To my better judgement.

-:email:
+:note:
-:theme: default
+       | rstslide is built on a fork of rst2reveal by Julien Vitay.
-:note: (rstslide was forked from rst2reveal by Julien Vitay
+       | rstslide translates reST text files into a HTML presentations using reveal.js by Hakim El Hattab.
-       and this document is based on the 'reStructuredText Demonstration' document)
+       | This document is based on the 'reStructuredText Demonstration' document)

 :test: These fields can span
        over multiple lines